QuantEcoLab/collembola_vis/README.md

 ## 📝 License

-Research use only.
-See repository for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.

+**Why AGPL-3.0?** This project uses Ultralytics YOLO, which is licensed under AGPL-3.0.
+As a derivative work, this project must also use AGPL-3.0.

+**Key Points:**
+- You can freely use, modify, and distribute this software
+- If you modify and distribute this software, you must release your modifications under AGPL-3.0
+- If you run a modified version on a server, you must make the source code available to users
+- For commercial use without AGPL requirements, contact Ultralytics for commercial licensing options

 ---

 ## 🗂️ Archived Components

-Previous approaches (SAM-based, classical CV, downscaled YOLO) are archived in:
+Previous approaches (SAM-based, classical CV, downscaled YOLO) and development artifacts are archived in the `archive/` directory.
+This includes:

-- `archive_old_scripts/` - SAM templates, classical segmentation methods
+- **scripts/** - Deprecated scripts (SAM templates, classical segmentation methods)
-- `archive_training_runs/` - Non-tiled training attempts
+- **training_runs/** - Non-tiled training attempts
-- `archive_models/` - Downscaled YOLO models (39.6% mAP)
+- **models/** - Downscaled YOLO models (39.6% mAP)
-- `archive_outputs/` - Previous inference results
+- **outputs/** - Previous inference results
+- **template_approach/** - SAM template-based detection experiments
+- **zenodo_upload/** - Model package for Zenodo repository
+- **upload_scripts/** - Scripts for uploading to HuggingFace and Zenodo

-These are kept for reference but **not recommended for production use**.
+See `archive/README.md` for detailed information about archived materials.
+These are kept for historical reference but **not recommended for production use**.